CDiala/calculator/README.md

-# calculator
+# Calculator
+This is a simple calculator that executes basic binary operations (e.g `a + b`, `c / d`, etc.).
+The design was inspired by Apple's `Calculator` app.
-This is a simple calculator project from Brainnest FD training.
-Developed in HTML, CSS and JavaScript The code can be viewed [here](https://cdiala.github.io/calculator/)
+The project can be viewed [here](https://cdiala.github.io/calculator/)

+## Technologies used
+This project was developed using the following technologies:
+* HTML (semantic)
+* CSS
+* JavaScript